Buvlja pijaca

 Buvlja pijaca (trans.
 Flea Market) is the fourth studio album from Serbian and former Yugoslav rock band Riblja Čorba, released in 1982.

 The album is the second Riblja Čorba album produced by John McCoy.
-It featured a softer sound than previous Riblja Čorba releases, as some of the songs featured string and brass instruments and had elements of acoustic rock.

 The album was polled in 1998 as the 64th on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best albums of Yugoslav pop and rock music).

 Album cover

 The album cover features the iconic kaiju monster Godzilla blowing his signature atomic breath on King Kong.
 It was designed by Jugoslav Vlahović and is the only Riblja Čorba cover which does not feature their logo.